Adelpzk/Adelpzk/README.md

-- 🌱 I’m currently learning Go and Kubernetes and working on SubsWrap
+- 🌱 I’m currently learning Elixir, and working on my Engineering Capstone Project

 - 📫 How to reach me **apazokit@uwaterloo.ca**